Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 ##### !end-answer
 ##### !explanation

 Althea wants to first do some quick searches for the error to see if there are resources on what the error means and why it might be happening.
 They want to understand the code better, so they do a close reading of the code and do some rubber ducking.
 Once they feel more clear on the overall goal of the code, they set some breakpoints and step through the code line by line to try to suss out where the strange behavior starts.
 Althea has an idea of what is going wrong and has narrowed down the issue to a few lines of code but they want more clarity, so they write up what they learned from their observations and prompt ChatGPT for guidance on where the issue might be happening.
-After carefully reading ChatGPT’s response to ensure it makes sense, they step through their code again, paying close attention to the line that ChatGPT called out as a potential issue and ensuring they see the the bug happening at that line.
+After carefully reading ChatGPT’s response to ensure it makes sense, they step through their code again, paying close attention to the line that ChatGPT called out as a potential issue and double check that they see the the bug happening at that line.

 ##### !end-explanation
 ### !end-challenge